Free Fatherland Party (Brazil)

 The Free Fatherland Party (Partido Pátria Livre, PPL) was a left-wing political party in Brazil.
-Founded on April 21, 2009 by members of the Revolutionary Movement 8th October (MR-8), it advocates for scientific socialism.
+Founded on April 21, 2009, by members of the Revolutionary Movement 8th October (MR-8), it advocated for scientific socialism.
 Its symbols were a green and yellow flag with a five-pointed red star and the inscription "Pátria Livre".
 PPL's identification number, as determined by the Supreme Electoral Court, was 54.

 History

 PPL was founded mainly by members of the Revolutionary Movement 8th October (MR-8), who were joined by union leaders (linked to the Central Geral dos Trabalhadores do Brasil national trade union center), student movement activists and feminists.
 MR-8 was founded in 1964 from a split in the Brazilian Communist Party (PCB), under the name Dissidence of Rio de Janeiro (DI-RJ).
 A Marxist–Leninist guerrilla group, it promoted armed actions against the military dictatorship and advocated the establishment of a Communist regime in the country.
 Later, DI-RJ became MR-8 in order to pay a tribute to Che Guevara, which was captured by the CIA in Bolivia on October 8, 1967.
 Under the new name, the group performed its most notable action: the kidnapping of U.S. Ambassador Charles Burke Elbrick, turned into the 1997 film Four Days in September by Bruno Barreto.

 Since the beginning of the democratization process, MR-8 was active inside the Brazilian Democratic Movement Party (PMDB), being an arm of quercismo in the social movements.
 In 2008, after considering a merger with the Workers' Party (PT), members of MR-8 decided to create a new political party.
 The founding act of PPL happened on April 21, 2009 and was attended by hundreds of members of PMDB, as well as several representatives of left-leaning parties, such as PT, PCdoB, PSB, PDT, PCB and the Communist Party of Bolivia.
 On October 3, 2011, judges of the Supreme Electoral Court unanimously granted the request for PPL's creation, making it the 29th legal political party in Brazil.

-In 2014 general election PPL endorsed Marina Silva, who arrived 3rd with 21,32% of the votes.
-In 2018 general election PPL endorsed João Vicente Goulart (son of former president João Goulart), who got 0,03% of votes, arriving 13th.
+In the 2014 general election, PPL endorsed Marina Silva, who arrived 3rd with 21,32% of the votes.
+In the 2018 general election, PPL endorsed João Vicente Goulart (son of former president João Goulart), who got 0,03% of votes, arriving 13th.

 In 2018, after falling to get enough votes to keep receiving funds from the Superior Electoral Court, the party announced that it would merge with the Communist Party of Brazil (PCdoB) and in December of that year the party signed a compromise making the merge official and the organization ceased to exist.